NextGenVest/challenge/README.md

 # Code challenge

 Hi!
 Very excited to see what you can do.
 Please complete this coding challenge and submit within 7 days.
+Pick either the front-end or back-end challenge (depending on what you're interested in applying for).
+You can also do both if you want to be considered for both positions.

 ### Languages
 Please choose from one of these languages as these are what we use in-house.